lukkacp14/DV-Coffee/README.md

 </head>
 <body>
 <h1>Coffee (Worldwide) - Data Visualization</h1>
-<p>This is a simple data visualization project in Python using various libraries, measurements, and graphs.</p>
+<p>This is a simple data visualization project in Jupyter Notebook using Python language with various libraries, measurements, and graphs.</p>

 <h2>Table of Contents</h2>
     <ol>